ALAN-SOFT/MMCDMN/README.md

-# Multimodal intelligent feeding decision-making method based on fish social behavior cognition in recirculating aquaculture system
+# MMCDMN: A Multimodal Cognitive Decision-Making Network for Intelligent Feeding in Recirculating Aquaculture Systems

 Implementation of paper - Review stage